I am an Innovation Manager at SI-Consulting. We help clients capture value through tech innovation

 Hasty deployment of digital tools aimed to aid the situation is another type of a pandora’s box for policy makers.
 The central concern here is achieving the fine balance between social impact and data privacy.
 As countries are working against the clock to fight the spreading of the virus, it is easier than ever to deploy technology-driven solutions with immediate positive impact, but with potential benign effects on citizens’ privacy in the long term.

-reports that the American government has approached Facebook, Google and other tech giants to obtain greater access to citizens’ smartphone location data in order to more effectively combat the spread of coronavirus.
+The Washington Post reports that the American government has approached Facebook, Google and other tech giants to obtain greater access to citizens’ smartphone location data in order to more effectively combat the spread of coronavirus.
 In Poland, the government issued a Home Quarantine app that allows quarantined citizens to check in and prove their compliance with the restriction.

 The check-in is achieved by taking a selfie that is then correlated with the phone’s geolocation data.
 The application has generated a lot of controversy.
 While some see it as a tool of social usefulness, others perceive it as a reflection of “Orwellian” reality, where a system introduced in haste and fuelled by fear, turns into a tool of surveillance and control.